ManueldG/telnet-php-bbs-server/README.md

 Replace server_ip_address with the IP address where your Telnet BBS server is running, and port_number with the port number specified in your script (default script is 2324 for Telnet).

 ### 4. Interact with the BBS
-For now you can register, log in, call up help, connection information and log out
+For now you can register, log in, call up help, connection information, send read and delete messages and log out

 ### 5. Terminate the Server
 To end the connection you can use ctrl + x